 I've been told this is a harsh approach - that i'm going to 'starve' them.
 However as I stated before, I feel as though I contribute a lot to our household and I don't feel like I'm asking much for these tasks to be completed by them.

+They're tired of hearing me complain about things not being done and I'm tired of having to complain about these things not being done.
 However maybe this is a harsh approach and makes me an AH.
 Should I just start doing the dishes myself and ensuring everything is properly placed in the hamper for wash day(s) to keep the home running smoothly?
 AITA?

 hotshock38 writes: